The Young Supernova Experiment: Survey Goals, Overview, and Operations: Survey Status and Discoveries to Date

-Our team aims to obtain a spectrum of every unclassified transient with peak $r < 18.5$~mag, $D < 250$~Mpc, or a detection within two days of explosion for an estimated total of 217 per year (Figure~\ref{fig:surveysims_magvol}).
-Our secondary priority will be to spectroscopically classify transients that appear unusual based on their photometric properties.
 Our current magnitude-limited sample is 91\% spectroscopically complete.
 We examined the failures and the two most common reasons for a lack of a spectrum are lack of spectroscopic resources because of COVID-19 shutdowns and the transient being discovered shortly before it sets.
 Therefore, we are optimistic that our completeness can increase as the survey continues.